A cavity array microscope for parallel single-atom interfacing: Methods

 \subsubsection{Cavity stabilization}

-\textit{Cavity locking ---} The cavity array presented in this work can be locked using a similar scheme to conventional two mirror cavities with a piezo-electric motor on one end mirror to stabilize the overall length to vibrations and other noise sources.
-In particular we pick off a small percentage of the light reflected from the cavity incoupling mirror which is directed onto a photodiode, from which we can measure the cavity spectra for all cavities simultaneously.
+\textit{Cavity locking ---} The cavity array presented in this work can be locked using a similar scheme to conventional two-mirror cavities with a piezo-electric motor on one end mirror to stabilize the overall length to vibrations and other noise sources.
+In particular, we pick off a small percentage of the tweezer light at 785 nm after it reflects off the cavity incoupling mirror, and direct it onto a photodiode from which we can measure the cavity spectra for all cavities simultaneously, see Ext.
+Data Fig.~\ref{efig:detailed}.
 We use a traditional Pound-Drever-Hall locking scheme with relatively small 10 MHz modulation sidebands to generate our error signal.
-This signal is delivered to a home-made locking servo, which feeds back on the out-of-vacuum piezo end-mirror of the cavity.
+This signal is delivered to a home-made locking servo, which feeds back on the out-of-vacuum piezo end-mirror of the cavity, with an achieved locking bandwidth of around 10 kHz (see below for further details).
 Ensuring the system is in a properly degenerate condition is important, as described in Fig.~\ref{fig:novelty} of the main text, such that cavity resonances are overlapping, and so the cavity feedback will stabilize all simultaneously.

+\textit{Compensating for mechanical noise ---} The relatively long overall physical cavity length of 34 cm necessitates installing half of the cavity in-vacuum and half outside of vacuum.
+The in-vacuum half of the cavity sits on a meter-long translator stage~\cite{yin2023cavity}, which we speculate is susceptible to large low-frequency mechanical noise because of its length.
+We directly observe these effects in Ext.
+Data Fig.~\ref{efig:barycenter}, where we monitor the position of a single cavity resonance over several tens of seconds.
+We find the resonance location `shakes' with a forest of modes at a few tens of Hz frequency.
+This effect is common-mode for independent lasers addressing the cavity, further suggesting it is a mechanical effect in origin.